flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 but it does not move the thrust levers.
 Basically the thrust levers are only moved by the pilot and never move on their own.
 The thrust levers act as a maximum allowed power setting for the autothrust system.
-During normal flight (after take off) the levers stay in the CL climb) dedent, and the Autothrust system will set engine power accordingly.
+During normal flight (after take off) the levers stay in the CL climb detent, and the Autothrust system will set engine power accordingly.

 - Autopilot<br/>